khoobacca/khoobacca/README.md

 Today I'm heading back to UBC later in the night so I'll see if I can get to uploading my prediction software by then.
 It's a good thing to start with because I haven't coded in a while and I need to set up VSC which was always a pain in the ass for me.
 Hopefully should take an hour or two total.
 After that I'm studying more then heading to the airport.

+Definetly not productive today.
+Traveling always takes a while and I only managed to get a little research on epidemiology models done.
+I'm hosting a meeting for my startup tomorrow so I'll go to bed early and just grind out tomorrow.
+I really need to catch up on physics jesus.

 # 2023/08/11 - DAY 1
 I'm excited to start my life since I left my home environment and now that I'm writing this I'll probably keep a log of what I'm up to!